Millennials. The youngest group of adults, with escalating purchasing power. Everyone wants to learn from them, but few know how.

 The project took a mixed methods approach.
 Each of the three activities per month would utilize a different research tool of our software.
 Participants completed surveys, and commented in Bulletin Board discussions.
 These discussions had participants interacting with the moderator, and with each other.
 We also created Diary Mode discussions, where a one-on-one conversation occurred between the moderator and each participant.

-Our provincial research panel, SaskWatch Research®, boasts over 18 000 members, therefore we thought it would be a great place to gather our sample for the Young Futures project.
+Our provincial research panel, SaskWatch Research®, boasts over 18 000 members, therefore we thought it would be a great place to gather our sample for the Young Futures millennial study.
 We strived to make our sample representative in terms of location and age.
 We recruited equal numbers of early millennials (18-24) and late millennials (25-34), as well as distributed our group between four regions: Regina, Saskatoon, North Saskatchewan, and South Saskatchewan.
 Participants were also chosen based on their indication of being “very comfortable” using technology, and “very comfortable” sharing their opinions online.

 We short listed 30 participants based on these criteria, and utilized the call center on location at Insightrix Research Inc. to recruit from this narrowed list.
-We informed people on the call that they had been selected to participate in a province-wide study of millennials that would cover a number of interesting topics.
+We informed people on the call that they had been selected to participate in a province-wide millennial study that would cover a number of interesting topics.
 We also informed people on the call that the study had intentions of carrying on for a full year, and invited them to participate in the study in upcoming months.
 We found 20 people to participate in our study, all of which agreed to continue to participate in upcoming months for the duration of the study.

 Participation was incentivized.
 We offered our participants $50 per month if they completed all three research activities, and also entered them into a draw for $100 additional dollars.